TecharyJames/Remove-MaliciousEmail/README.md

 # How to
 Download, right click > run with powershell.
-Enter the subject and original sender of the email when prompted Profit.
+Enter the subject and original sender of the email when prompted.
+Profit.